 There are some exceptions, namely state and crown pensions, which UK claims tax on first.
-The double taxation agreement means that you will only pay tax in Spain, if the Spanish rate of tax is higher than UK.
+The double taxation agreement means that you will only pay tax in Spain, if the tax due in Spain, exceeds that which has already paid in the UK.

 The tax treatment of annuity income in Spain, is a lot more favourable than in the UK, and it is quite widely accepted that some types of UK pension income can be classed in this more favourable category.
 So apart from the fact that anyone living in Spain should be contributing to the system and paying tax in Spain, someone living here who is paying UK tax on their pension could well find themself paying less tax in Spain!

 Declaring Overseas Assets